 Recently, we noticed that scammers are creating fake telegram groups, impersonating the admins or even the most active users of the official groups to apply scams.
 Be aware that WOO X will never do airdrops through the Telegram group or ask for anything that could compromise your tokens.

-Please note, WOO X support will never be the first to direct message you and offer any kind of service.
+Please note, that WOO X support will never be the first to direct message you and offer any kind of service.
 Most of the time our support will only reply in the group channel for basic questions.
 If the issue needs a further look into the account, we will only ask you to message us with the UID/email or submit a ticket.

 Last but not least,